seanbreckenridge/evry/README.md

 This also means that all my 'cron-like' jobs are just bash scripts, and can be checked into version control easily.

 I also have a [background loop script](https://github.com/seanbreckenridge/bgproc) that uses this to run tasks periodically, which I prefer to cron on my main machine.
+For examples of usage of `evry` there, you can look [here](https://github.com/seanbreckenridge/bgproc/tree/master/personal_jobs) and [here](https://github.com/seanbreckenridge/HPI/tree/master/jobs).